NithinKumar1994/Swing-Processing/README.md

 # Swing-Processing
 Swing Processing using Java Spring boot.

-Sensors record data from a three-axis accelerometer and a three-axis gyroscope.
+Sensors record data from a three-axis accelerometer and a three-axis gyroscope of a golf swing.
 In order to appropriately use that data, we also need to record the timestamp at which the samples were taken.
 For any one swing, we'll have about a thousand such samples.
 We'd like you to put together a data structure that would represent all of this data.A sample data file arranged in a CSV format.
 The columns